-- Silt fences around the perimeter of the yard during the yard establishment phase of works as necessary. - Stabilised construction tracks established at entry and exit points to reduce the transfer of sediment onto the external SH3 network; - Where a yard surface is not stabilised with hardfill, a sediment treatment pond shall be allowed for (SRP or DEB or CIS) with DWDs to intercept and divert sediment laden runoff to this pond; and - If necessary, CWDs will be established at the perimeter of the yard to intercept and divert clean overland flow from catchments uphill of the construction yards.
+- Silt fences around the perimeter of the yard during the yard establishment phase of works as necessary. - Stabilised construction tracks established at entry and exit points to reduce the transfer of sediment onto the external SH3 network; - SRPs, DEBs or CIS installation as necessary to treat any exposed earthworks areas during construction; - Stabilisation with hardfill, dependent upon final yard usage, to minimise sediment generation; and - If necessary, CWDs will be established at the perimeter of the yard to intercept and divert clean overland flow from catchments uphill of the construction yards.